mwick83/irrigation_ctrl/README.md

 This is the software repository for the Irrigation Controller project.

-The hardware repository of the project can be found here (TBD).
+The hardware repository of the project can be found there: [https://github.com/mwick83/irrigation_ctrl_hw](https://github.com/mwick83/irrigation_ctrl_hw)

 I also blog about the project on [my website](https://www.matronix.de/tag/iop/) under the hashtag #IoP - Internet of Plants.
 Some of the documentation here is a compressed version of the already existing or future blog posts there.